 Days 2–3: Mount Cook and the Hooker Valley Track

-Drive from Christchurch to Mount Cook
+Driving from Christchurch to Mount Cook

-The morning of our first full day on the South Island was dominated by admin and preparation, as we picked up our wheels (a cosy little Suzuki Swift from Jucy Car Rentals via rentalcars.com) and hit the budget supermarket PaknSave for road supplies.
+Before setting off, we paid a visit to the budget supermarket PaknSave for road supplies.
 Look out for these stores on your trip, as they’re a great place to save money!
 We stocked up on plenty of pasta, sauce, beans, eggs, veggies and car snacks to ready ourselves for camp cooking.

-The drive from Christchurch to Mount Cook takes about four hours or so in one stint, but like us you will probably want to take a break.
 For the first couple of hours the scenery is fairly mundane, but that changes once you pass a small town called Geraldine and turn inland towards the lake and mountain regions.

 Camping underneath Mount Cook